 This policy and related procedures apply to all members of the University Community.

-This policy applies to any incidents of Sexual Violence that relate to the university, including any of the following situations:
+This policy applies to any incidents of Sexual Violence that relate to the University, including any of the following situations:

 The pursuit of criminal, civil, or other legal actions or remedies is available to all members of the University Community irrespective of any action taken under this policy.

-This policy was developed in consultation with CMU students, staff, faculty, and outside resources.
-Students, faculty, and staff were consulted through online surveys, focus groups, and open forum meetings.
 The Sexual Violence Prevention Committee is responsible for maintaining and updating this policy.
 The committee will review this policy annually.
 A comprehensive review, which includes student involvement and consultation, will be undertaken at every four years.
 Changes to policy statements will require board approval.
 Changes to procedures may be enacted by the Sexual Violence Prevention Committee as it deems appropriate in order to ensure the effectiveness of this policy and the safety of the University Community.

 The following principles and commitments guide the implementation of this policy: